isanuric/spring-jwt/README.md

 ## Unit test
+# Integration test
 Run/debug createAndUseTokenToAccessController_success() test:

-a.
+first step.
 The user sends a POST request with an csrf token and a valid credential/principal as body:

 **Request:**
 POST http://localhost:49609/login